University of Oldenburg

 Exchange students pay their tuition and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.
 Also, remember to include things like visas, insurance, vaccinations, etc. in your budget planning.

-One of the most affordable options for exchange, Oldenburg's accommodation costs ranges from approximately €200-€400 per month and it offers very affordable Mensas (dining centres) where meals range from €1.5-3 euros.
+One of the most affordable options for exchange, Oldenburg's accommodation costs ranges from approximately €300-€500 per month.
+It also offers very affordable Mensas (dining centres) where students can pay €1.5-€4 per meal.

 -